SCIInstitute/ShapeWorks/docs/cloud/cloud-data-module.md

 ## Anatomies

 Anatomies can be selected or deselected to allow you to choose what is viewed in the [Shape Viewer](cloud-shape-viewer.md).
+For more information on how multiple anatomies are implemented in ShapeWorks Studio, navigate [here](../studio/multiple-domains.md).

 ![Multiple Anatomies in a Project](../img/cloud/multiple_anatomies.png){: width="400"}